shubhs27/Mapty/README.md

 - User authentication for cloud storage.

+## Acknowledgments
+- This project is part of Jonas Schmedtmann's Udemy course - The Complete JavaScript Course 2025: From Zero to Expert!
+- All assets and UI components are inspired by the course material.

 ## License
 This project is licensed under the MIT License.

-## Note
-This project is part of Jonas Schmedtmann's Udemy course - The Complete JavaScript Course 2025: From Zero to Expert!
+---
+Feel free to modify and enhance this project as needed!